-While I cover all the various services and devices you can use to watch TV without cable, I realized I haven’t covered simple basics like how to watch Netflix on TV without having to purchase any additional equipment or devices.
+While I cover all the various services and devices you can use to watch TV without cable, I realized I hadn’t covered simple basics like watching Netflix on TV without having to purchase any additional equipment or devices.
 Today I’m going to show you how to hook up your laptop or computer to an HDTV and watch Netflix streaming on your TV.
 This will not only work for Netflix but just about any streaming service.
 This is also very handy if you want to use the Chrome Netflix Party extension (Now Called Teleparty) to have a watch party with friends and want to watch Netflix on your TV from your browser on a laptop.

 - Access to the internet with at least a 5 Mbps connection

-- A Subscription to Netflix Streaming (If you don’t have one, you get sign up for 1 month free)
+- A Subscription to Netflix Streaming (If you don’t have one, you can sign up here)

 - An HDTV with an HDMI port